 MP for Manchester Withington

-Declared financial interests include two entries: gifts, benefits and hospitality from UK sources, and miscellaneous entries.
+Declared financial interests include gifts, benefits and hospitality from UK sources (2 entries) and miscellaneous interests (1 entry).

 Generated 21 February 2026